mhaidar70/car_robot_pid/README.md

 ![Images](images/TopViewbetter.jpg)

 ## Reflection
+---
-Aside from some rocky features in the production of this project, with a lot to be concered about in the background but thanks to some previous models, good wiring, some long expected code, and then a battery change, we are finished with the project.
+Aside from some rocky features in the production of this project, with a lot to be concered about in the background but thanks to some previous models from a while ago, good wiring, some long expected code, and then a battery change, we are finished with the project.
+-